 Alternative 2 - Excavate and Dispose of Soils with SRS Exceedances protects human health and the environment and is effective, technically feasible, practical, and provides a construction site ready for redevelopment as a proposed parking lot in support to the Walpole Village needs.
-Because this alternative meets the evaluation criteria and could be largely funded through a U.S. EPA Clean-up Grant, if awarded, this is the recommended remedial alternative.
+Because this alternative meets the evaluation criteria and could be largely funded through a U.S. EPA Clean-up Grant, this is the recommended remedial alternative.
 It should be noted that since the preparation of the initial draft of this RAP, regional soil disposal facilities have a heightening awareness of the possible increased costs of accepting PFAS contaminated soils.
 These increased costs are associated with the expense of treating landfill leachate to meet possible future landfill leachate discharge limits.
 As such, some facilities have decided not to accept additional soils with known PFAS contamination.
 Therefore, the cost estimates provided in this report have been updated and may increase (or decrease); the extent of that possible change in cost is presently unknown.
 Management options for PFAS-contaminated soils and their costs should come into better focus as experience and regulations associated with this emerging suite of contaminants evolve.

-Please note that because possible/probable uses of PFAS on the Site associated with past facility operations were highly likely to be co-located with the plating and waste management processes that are also driving the clean-up proposed herein, the recommended remedial action is anticipated to mitigate probable PFAS source soils that could be present on Site.
-The NH DES is likely to require additional investigations to: (1) address the spatial extent of PFAS groundwater impacts; (2) assess whether a possible upgradient source (the reported likely use of AFFF by the Walpole Fire Department) is contributing to PFAS groundwater impacts; and (3) assess whether stack emissions from the Central Plating facility may have impacted nearby surface soils.
-While the proposed remediation is a proactive remedial approach that will probably mitigate PFAS impacts, the presence of PFAS, and the limited spatial data pertaining to PFAS groundwater impacts and no laboratory data on PFAS soils impacts does add uncertainty relative to possible additional required investigations, remediation, liability, disposal costs, and the duration of GMP-required groundwater monitoring, which are not fully factored into this ABCA/RAP.
+Please note that because inferred uses of PFAS on the Site associated with past facility operations were largely co-located with the plating and waste management processes that are also driving the clean-up proposed herein, the recommended remedial action is anticipated to mitigate PFAS source soils in the planned excavation areas on Site.
+The NH DES is likely to require additional investigations to: (1) further assess the spatial extent of PFAS groundwater impacts; and (2) investigate whether PFAS impacts on the upgradient Mascoma Bank property where the reported likely use of AFFF by the Walpole Fire Department to extinguish a fire has contributed to PFAS groundwater impacts.
+While the proposed remediation is a proactive remedial approach that will remove soils from some areas of known or inferred PFAS impacts, evolving regulations pertaining to PFAS -contaminated soils as well as evolving disposal facility limitations on accepting those soils adds uncertainty relative to possible additional required investigations, remediation, liability, disposal costs, and the duration of GMP-required groundwater monitoring, which are not fully factored into this ABCA/RAP.

-In addition, based on the recent findings of a second probable on-Site source (area of the former Teflon tank), in an area not previously targeted for soil excavation, removal of an additional PFAS source in that area may be warranted at some point in the future, if and when leaching-based soils standards are established by the NH DES.
-Although PFAS impacts to soils have not been verified, nor has the extent of residual soils contamination been defined (soil standards have yet to be established), for perspective, at current rates, the excavation, disposal and backfill of 100 tons of PFAS-impacted, non-hazardous soils, is on the order of \$30,000.
+In addition, based on the recent findings of a second on-Site source (area of the former Teflon tank and vent discharge at that north end of the Former Industrial Building), in an area not previously targeted for soil excavation, removal of this additional PFAS source may be warranted at some point in the future, if and when leaching-based soils standards are established by the NH DES.